na-na-hi/renget/archive/2f8so.md

 \>And that queen was sure to raise her head and glare down at the diminutive hunter that came back up to her front.
 \>Every little movement of her legs was met with resistance from the silkbinding and it made her heart race; at the mercy of this small and frail creature.
 Shameful!
 \>"You're a fine specimen."
 \>In spite of herself, Lagi drew her head up to its full height and looked down imperiously at the human.
-Her right foreleg twitched and the silkbinding pulled it neatly back.
+Her right foreleg twitched and the silkbinding pulled it neatly back.%%
 "What are you going to do to us, hunter?"
-\>She spat the words down at him, knowing full well the fate that awaited her.
+%darkgreen%\>She spat the words down at him, knowing full well the fate that awaited her.
 But she wanted to hear it from him.
-She wanted him to dirty himself by admitting those filthy words.
+She wanted him to dirty himself by admitting those filthy words.%%
 "Hm?
 A pair of monsters at your mercy, oh yes, I've heard the things you do."
-\>Mizu whined beside her but she didn't so much as glance at him, her mind was too full of thoughts that tumbled down onto her tongue and out from there.
+%darkgreen%\>Mizu whined beside her but she didn't so much as glance at him, her mind was too full of thoughts that tumbled down onto her tongue and out from there.%%
 "I know all about your 'shock traps' and how you find ways to use them against monsters like me!"
-\>A shudder ran down through her tail to the tip that shivered in the air.
+%darkgreen%\>A shudder ran down through her tail to the tip that shivered in the air.%% "Say it!
-"Say it!
 Admit to your deviancy!"
-\>The hunter... the hunter had the utter gall to smirk!
+%darkgreen%\>The hunter... the hunter had the utter gall to smirk!
 \>At her!
 \>"All in good time, my dear."
 \>As if he were a felyne, the hunter stalked over to Mizu and the white wyvern looked like he was struggling to both pull away and bring his head closer to the muck-covered hunter.
 Sloshing about in the muddy swampwater had covered most of his body.
 \>"Now that I have you both where I want you, I think it might be time to get a little 'down and dirty'-"
 \>"Ah!
 Bomberry!
 B-BOMBERRY!"
 \>Mizu started squirming about, whining and whimpering against his bindings.
-\>It left Lagi to huff loudly and turn her head to him once more.
+\>It left Lagi to huff loudly and turn her head to him once more.%% "Really?
-"Really?
 After just that?
 Hadn't we gone over this?"
-\>At least he had the good sense to lower his head in shame, she thought to herself.
+%darkgreen%\>At least he had the good sense to lower his head in shame, she thought to herself.
 \>And the hunter just put his arms around Mizu's snout!
 Whose side was he on anyway?
 \>"The hunter just polished my scales this morning!" he squeaked out and Lagi fought hard to stop a growling laugh bubbling up in her.
 \>It was almost worth missing out on this fun to see her friend make such noises.